 Supplies, veterinary services, training support provided.

-Everything you need to make Shelter-at-Home successful for you and your foster pet!
+Everything you need to make Fostering successful for you and your foster pet!

 The Santa Barbara Humane Society is looking for Foster Parents who are committed to helping our adoption animals thrive.
-You can be a hero by opening your home to a dog or cat in need and supporting them with loving care and comfort in a home setting!
+Although due to physical distancing, we are not in need of fosters currently, you can read about how you can open your home to a dog or cat in need.
+Check back here or watch our social media for updates!

-- Decompression Foster Parents to provide a calm, distraction-free environment for one of our adoption dogs that has been in a long-term kenneling environment.
+- A change of scenery – Sometimes our animals have been with us for a longer than normal stay.
+Getting them into a home with a Foster Volunteer can provide a calm, distraction-free environment.
 The limit for this foster period is typically 90 days or less, but may be extended dependent upon the circumstances.

 - Evening or Weekend Foster Parents, when just a short break from the kennel setting is helpful to provide that additional comfort and care while one of our adoption dog awaits a forever home.